Tylerus/Tylerus.github.io/_posts/2025-01-01-Albums-Listening.md

 1. Blue
 2. Purple Rain
 3. Songs in the Key Of Life
-4. Highway 61 Revisited
+4. Blue Rev
-5. Rumours
+5. Highway 61 Revisited
-6.
+6. Rumours

 ***
 ### On Deck (have not listened to yet, and in no special order)